Adrien Louveau

-Adrien Louveau (born 1 February 2000) is a French professional footballer who plays as a defender for National 2 club Bordeaux.
+Adrien Louveau (born 1 February 2000) is a French professional footballer who plays as a defender for National 2 club Créteil.

 Career

 Adrien Louveau arrived in RC Lens as a youngster in 2009, signing his first professional contract in March 2021, after having already figured several times in the first team squad.

 He made his professional debut for Lens on 18 April 2021, coming on as an 83rd-minute substitute of Gaël Kakuta in the 1–1 Ligue 1 away draw against Brest.

 On 13 July 2023, Louveau joined Polish Ekstraklasa side ŁKS Łódź on a two-year contract.

 On 29 August 2024, he returned to France to join Bordeaux, recently demoted to Championnat National 2.